 The 48 edges of a rhombicuboctahedron consist of six intersecting octagons.
 If we make the six octagons uniform and connect alternate vertices, we produce six squares whose edges align with the distribution of the struts in the 24-strut tensegrity sphere.

-Each of the six intersecting squares of the 24-strut tensegrity sphere consists of four struts and the a triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
+Each of the six intersecting squares of the 24-strut tensegrity sphere consists of four struts and the triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
 The dimensions of this triangular cross-section are illustrated below.

 In its spherical, or equilibrium phase, the dimensions of the cross section of the tension valley created by the tendons reach their maximum.
-That is, the struts are maximally distant from each other, and from the unit edges of the six intersecting squares, as illustrated below.
+In the polyhedral phases described below, δ approaches to 0°, and both the gap and dip go to zero (0).

 Transformation of the 24-Strut Tensegrity Sphere to the Tensegrity Vector Equilibrium (VE)